So you have decided to blog on the self-hosted WordPress blogging platform. I appreciate it.

 Gravatar is very useful for your blog branding.
 So don’t ignore this.
 Create your Gravatar profile immediately.

 A logo is a major part of branding.
 Create a logo and upload it to your blog header.

-For uploading a logo in your WordPress blog, go to Dashboard > Appearance > Customize > Site identity and click on select image button to upload your logo.
+For uploading a logo in your WordPress blog, go to Dashboard > Appearance > Customize > Site identity and click on the select image button to upload your logo.

 24. Add Favicon

 Do you see a small icon in your browser’s tab when you open a website?
 That is the favicon.

 It increases your blog’s brand identity.
 Different themes have different options to upload a favicon.
 So look for the option in theme customization to upload your favicon.

 25. Install Plugins